Meet the 2022 Rose Pak Memorial Scholars.

-After careful consideration by the Rose Pak Community Fund scholarship committee, we awarded six outstanding API college students to the 2021 Rose Pak Memorial Scholarship.
+After carefully considering the Rose Pak Community Fund scholarship committee, we awarded six outstanding API college students with the 2021 Rose Pak Memorial Scholarship.
 These students not only demonstrated outstanding academic and leadership qualities, but also the willingness to give back to the community in the future with their education.
-Each scholarship recipient was awarded a one time scholarship towards school tuition to lessen the financial burden with their studies.
+Each scholarship recipient was awarded a one-time scholarship toward school tuition to lessen the financial burden of their studies.
 More information about the Rose Pak Memorial Scholarship can be found here.

 A recent high school graduate, Allison Chan has a passion to support to underrepresented communities through innovation and advocacy.
 She will be attending Columbia University in the fall, where she plans to pursue a degree in Economics with concentrations in Social Policy, Public Health, and Business Management.
 Her goal is to design nonprofit systems that will alleviate prevalent issues affecting the Asian community.